-- 1. Charge the battery at 15 amps for 10 minutes.
+- Charge the battery in a well-ventilated area, so that gases produced while charging can dissipate. - Keep sparks, flames, and smoking materials away from the battery at all times. - Make sure the battery cap vents are open after the battery is filled with acid (check manifold vent on each cap). - Make sure the battery charger is unplugged before connecting or disconnecting cables to the battery. - Charge the battery at 15 amps for 10 minutes.
 DO NOT exceed 20 amps maximum recommended charging rate.
 Charge until specific gravity is at least 1.250.
 Total charging time should not exceed one (1) hour. - 2.
 After charging the battery, adjust the electrolyte level to the bottom of the vent wells [1/4 to 1/2 in.
 (6 to 13 mm) above the plates].

-DO NOT overfill the battery.
-IMPORTANT: Electrolyte will overflow through the vented caps onto parts of the machine and WILL result in severe corrosion.
+IMPORTANT: DO NOT overfill the battery.
+Electrolyte will overflow through the vented caps onto parts of the machine and WILL result in severe corrosion.

-Install battery.
+3. Install battery.